mattyoung101/omicron/omicam/README.md

 - **It is extremely important that you compile with Clang, NOT gcc** as it appears that gcc's implementation of Address Sanitizer doesn't work (only Clang's does).
 You can do this by changing the compiler path from the default gcc to /usr/bin/clang in CLion's toolchain settings.
 You should be able to compile with gcc for release mode as ASan isn't used but it's not recommended.
+While ASan is a vital tool for debugging, if you are only building for release you can use GCC if you want.

 - Currently you should leave the debugger as the default gdb because it seems lldb doesn't work, and you won't notice a difference in CLion.